JetBrains/amper/docs/src/cli/index.md

 ## Tab-completion

-If you’re using `bash`, `zsh`, or `fish`, you can generate a completion script to source as part of your shell’s configuration, to get tab completion for Amper commands.
+If you’re using `bash`, `zsh`, or `fish`, you can generate a completion script to source as part of your shell’s configuration, to get tab completion for Kargo commands.

 First, generate the completion script using the `generate-completion` command, specifying the shell you use: